SimonM0/things-I-wish-I-knew-as-a-swift-beginner/README.md

 ## 3. Use [SnapKit](https://github.com/SnapKit/SnapKit) instead of Autolayout
 **Disclaimer: There's nothing wrong with Autolayout.
 SnapKit uses it under the hood as pointed out by [/u/fear731](https://www.reddit.com/user/fear731).**
 But personally I find [SnapKit's](https://github.com/SnapKit/SnapKit) syntax more convienient, shorter and easier to understand when I come back to it.

+Also Autolayout is backed by the system and should be studied first no matter what.
+As suggested by [/u/and_roman](https://www.reddit.com/user/and_roman).
+Which I agree with as I first learn Autolayout before using SnapKit so just diving into SnapKit without have ever used AutoLayout might make things more complicated.
 ### Comparison
 ```swift
 /**